 6. Build Authority

-In the enterprise technology industry, it’s not enough that you show your expertise in solving problems.
+In the B2B technology industry, it’s not enough that you show your expertise in solving problems.
 You will need to differentiate yourself from the rest of the field.
 One of the best ways to do that is to build authority with large quantities of content that demonstrate strong knowledge in the sector that can position you as an industry expert.
 This will go a long way to building trust in your products.

 How do you get great B2B content to drive your sales pipeline?